salesforce/lobster-pot/README.md

 ## Monitoring of a GitHub Org

-The app receives push event notifications from GitHub.
-Each push is reviewed and the commits within are scanned for possible secrets (such as passwords, AWS secret keys, API tokens etc).
+The app receives [push event notifications from GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#push).
+Each push is reviewed and the commits within are scanned for possible secrets (such as passwords, AWS secret keys, API tokens).
 When the scanning reveals findings, the application posts a message to a defined slack channel with the relevant details and triggers a manual review.
 Those findings are also stored in the database for stats and reporting purposes.